 Employers grant leave of absence against certain circumstances to their employees.
-Leave of absence should be given to employees by the employers, some are covered legally as per regulations in practice such as FMLA – Family Medical Leave Act, or ADA - Americans with Disability Act; rest are either voluntary or other circumstances causing leave of absence.
+Leave of absence should be given to employees by the employers, some are covered legally as per regulations in practice such as FMLA – Family Medical Leave Act, or ADA - Americans with Disability Act; the rest are either voluntary or other circumstances causing leave of absence.

 Employers who give such provisions to employees pave the way to talent retention, high morale of employees, and employee-employer relationship betterment.
-And, it is said to be when employees come back on the job from a leave of absence, they work with boost and care for the organizational profitability, as per psychographics of the employees cared by the employer providing facilitation to the workforce for leaves of absence in the circumstance when it needed.
+And, it is said to be when employees come back on the job from a leave of absence, they work with boost and care for the organizational profitability, as per psychographics of the employees cared for by the employer providing facilitation to the workforce for leaves of absence in the circumstance when it needed.

 But, it is the mutual agreement between the two parties – the employee and the employer – for collective bargaining by working unions, if any, and the contractual terms and conditions of the employment letter at the time of offer of a job and joining time, wherein may be one clause most of the times is presented that any rules, regulations, and policies will be binding upon the employees which the Government - say Federal law, State law or Local law – implies and do change from time to time, and whatever is in the public interest which is changed by the company policies, regulations, and rules, will all be binding upon the workforce and the organization, in the best interest of all concerned.

-Moreover, employers may ask employees to first exhaust the paid time off limits and then apply leave of absence without pay applied for in extraordinary circumstances.
+Moreover, employers may ask employees to first exhaust the paid time off limits and then apply for leave of absence without pay applied for in extraordinary circumstances.
 In several countries, like South Asia, the leave without pay is considered a service break which is not counted towards the service counting for promotions; it is named extraordinary leave applied in extraordinary circumstances.

-Leave of absence can be extended or not is a question that needs a reply by our organizational legal advisor, because once your employee has made exhausted all the legally grants and facilitation to her or him, it is now to consult legal advisors to keep from any violation as well as an obligation in terms of human right and litigation.
+Leave of absence can be extended or not is a question that needs a reply by our organizational legal advisor, because once your employee has exhausted all the legal grants and facilitation to her or him, it is now to consult legal advisors to keep from any violation as well as an obligation in terms of human right and litigation.

-Like California Department of Fair Employment and Housing has practiced in vogue as per the Fair Employment and Housing Act which necessitates employers to extend to its five or more employees for provision of a reasonable accommodation to individuals with a physical or mental disability for applying for jobs and perform essential functions.
+Like California Department of Fair Employment and Housing has practiced in vogue as per the Fair Employment and Housing Act which necessitates employers to extend to five or more employees for provision of a reasonable accommodation to individuals with a physical or mental disability for applying for jobs and performing essential functions.
 A reasonable accommodation is, but is not limited to, as mentioned:

 A Paid Family Leave (PFL) insurance program is implemented in California which started in conjunction with FMLA and the California Family Rights Act (CFRA) which has provisions for up to six weeks of paid leave.

-Similarly, New York has paid medical leave program for u to 12 weeks of paid leave at the rate of 67% of the state average weekly wage (AWW).
+Similarly, New York has a paid medical leave program for u to 12 weeks of paid leave at the rate of 67% of the state average weekly wage (AWW).

 For extended leave programs, job protection laws are there.
 Moreover, to qualify for FMLA – return to work